hpca-uji/PyDTNN/README.rst

 Supported datasets:

 -  **MNIST**: handwritten digit database.
-This dataset is included into the project.
+This dataset is included into the repository.

 -  **CIFAR10**: database of the 80 million tiny images dataset.
-This dataset is not included into the project.
+This dataset is not included into the repository.
 Its binary version can be downloaded from: https://www.cs.toronto.edu/~kriz/cifar.html

 -  **ImageNet**: the most highly-used subset of ImageNet is the